julianeon/julianeon/repo_guide.md

 Most of my repos are in JavaScript.

-To see a recent example of a customized React template being used for a landing page, see [React-Landing-Page-Learn React](https://github.com/julianeon/React-Landing-Page-Learn-React).
+To see a recent example of a customized React template being used for a landing page, see [React-Landing-Page-Learn React](https://github.com/julianeon/React-Landing-Page-Learn-React), which I adapted from a template.

 This is the live (demo) version of that repo: